mahmoudsultan/expressjs-api-startup-files-sql/readme.md

     => if the auth key matches that of the user being updated the fields permitted will be updated with the information given in the request body
     => fileds permitted: alias, name, email, collage, and department.

+    POST /users/verify (200)
+        Authorization Header = 'Bearer Auth-key'
+        Request Body = {
+            key: the ticket key
+        }
+    => if the key is the same as the database the activated field in the database of the user will be set to true => if the key is not provided or invalid a 400 will be returned

 **Admin**
 -------
     POST /admin/create/user (201)